Each year the Turner Prize jury shortlist four artists for an outstanding exhibition or other presentation.

 The jury decides the winner on the day of the announcement

 The decision is made through a series of discussions until they arrive at a consensus.
-This year's Turner Prize will be broadcast live on the BBC in December 2023.
+This year's Turner Prize will be broadcast live in December 2024.

 A celebrity presents the prize